 The EU ETS is a cornerstone of the EU's policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.
 It is the world's first major carbon market and remains the biggest one.

-The EU ETS:
+The EU Emissions Trading System:

-A cap is set on the total amount of certain greenhouse gases that can be emitted by installations covered by the system.
+The EU ETS works on the 'cap and trade' principle.
+A cap is set on the total amount of certain greenhouse gases that can be emitted by the installations covered by the system.
 The cap is reduced over time so that total emissions fall.